 After an unforeseen exit from the Europa League to Hungarian outfit Hungary’s ETO FC Gyor, Montpellier’s momentum was stalled somewhat as they never hit a sustained vein of form in Ligue 1.

 Giroud, on the other hand, had developed a bordering-on-cocky confidence to his play that continued throughout another accomplished campaign.

 Giroud on turning down Celtic for Montpellier earlier in his career:

 "I almost went to Scotland.
 It would have been a great showcase for the Premier League.

 "But I got a phone call from the Montpellier president, who said: 'What the f*ck are you going to do in Scotland?'"

-Symptoms of second season syndrome were strong within the Montpellier camp for long spells of the season’s second half.
-Just two wins from their final 14 fixtures saw them finished only three points above relegation.
+Symptoms of second-season syndrome were strong within the Montpellier camp for long spells of the season’s second half.
+Just two wins from their final 14 fixtures saw them finish only three points above relegation.
 That did nothing, however, to stop their new striker from stealing the show.